Crew Lists and CLIP

 Oh, if life were that simple!
 There has to be a snag.
 In fact, there are several.

 Even having found one record, research may not be plain sailing (sorry!).
-The chain of "previous vessels" is likely to break down, leaving no easy way on.
-Of course, the chain also only works backwards, so you cannot follow a person's career into the years following the first record you find.
-All you can do is to guess that he returned to the same vessel and look up the Crew Lists for that.
-Alternatively , he may have worked for the same Master on different vessels, so it may be worth tracing the Master's career (perhaps using indexes at PRO) and looking up the Crew Lists for the vessels he commanded.
+The chain of “previous vessels” is likely to break down, leaving no easy way on.
+Of course, the chain also only works backwards, so you cannot follow a person’s career into the years following the first record you find.
+All you can do is to guess that he returned to the same ship and look up the Crew Lists for that.
+Alternatively , he may have worked for the same Master on different vessels, so it may be worth tracing the Master’s career (perhaps using indexes at PRO) and looking up the Crew Lists for the ships he commanded.

 As you can imagine, record office staff are likely to be gently discouraging if you ask about Crew Lists.
-The combination of problems means that many researchers will make only limited headway, with these fascinating documents.
+The combination of problems means that many researchers will make only limited headway with these fascinating documents.
 It seems a shame.